mrubio7/42_cub3D/README.md

 ## Objetive

-Create a 3D game using RayCast techniques
+Create a 3D game using RayCast techniques.

 I'm working on it, for the moment im going like this: